 What is the difference between Hydrogen and Oxygen?

 Hydrogen is a framework for building custom storefronts on Shopify, while Oxygen is a hosting platform for Hydrogen storefronts.

-Shopify Oxygen is a cutting-edge eCommerce hosting platform that provides a powerful set of features for merchants looking to host their Hydrogen storefronts.
+Shopify Oxygen is a cutting-edge eCommerce hosting platform that provides powerful features for merchants looking to host their Hydrogen storefronts.
 With its smart caching, global hosting servers, easy setup and deployment, and other robust capabilities, Oxygen offers merchants greater flexibility and control over their online storefronts.
-While there may be some limitations to consider, overall, Oxygen represents an exciting development in the world of ecommerce hosting and is definitely worth considering for merchants looking to enhance their online presence and grow their business.
+While there may be some limitations to consider, overall, Oxygen represents an exciting development in the world of e-commerce hosting and is definitely worth considering for merchants looking to enhance their online presence and grow their business.

 Tim is the face of the company.
 When you want to kick off a new project, or an update on your existing project, Tim is your man!